Table of Contents

 Important Definitions in Transplantation Medicine

-Xenografts were the first to be tried in transplantation medicine.
+- were the first to be tried in transplantation medicine.
 They are described as the transplantation of a solid organ from a different species into the human body.
 A common example are pig heart valves.
+Non-human tissues are implanted into a human body and although a lot of controversy has been raised on the issue there has been many lives that have been changed through these procedures.
 This form of transplantation carried the highest risk of rejection until the introduction of immunosuppressive drugs.

 Immunologic Matching Between Donor Organ and Recipient